🎧 Listen to the podcast.

 Â

-Migration and Modernization: What Fails and What Works
+Cloud Migration and Modernization: What Fails and What Works

-As we all know, migrating to the cloud offers major potential benefits—improved agility, lower infrastructure costs, better security, and faster innovation.
+As we all know, migrating to the cloud offers major potential benefits: improved agility, lower infrastructure costs, better security, and faster innovation.
 But as Oscar Moncada (CEO) and Kevin RisonChu (CTO) of Stratus10 explained in a recent session, those outcomes aren’t guaranteed.

 This post summarizes the key insights from their session at the San Diego Society of Information Management (SIM) event, which was built around a practical, cloud-agnostic framework that Stratus10 has refined over years of helping clients—from startups to enterprises—migrate and modernize successfully.